Yuxin-Ji/QTM350-Project/README.md

 - a photo with the person wearing glasses :nerd_face:
 - a photo with the person doing funny face :stuck_out_tongue_winking_eye:

+The next section will explain how we prepare and transform our data using S3 buckets.
+For more information about the output data, see results in [blog post](https://350-project-blog.s3.amazonaws.com/blog.html).

 ## Workflow